cloudflare/workers-docs/configure-your-cdn/tutorials/serving-assets.md

 Cloudflare's command-line tool for managing Worker projects, Wrangler, has great support for templates – pre-built collections of code that make it easy to get started writing Workers.
 We'll make use of the default JavaScript template to start building your project.

-In the command line, generate your Worker project, using Wrangler's [worker-template](https://github.com/cloudflare/worker-template), and pass the project name "qr-code-generator":
+In the command line, generate your Worker project, using Wrangler's [worker-template](https://github.com/cloudflare/worker-template), and pass the project name `qr-code-generator`:

 ```
 wrangler generate serve-cdn-assets https://github.com/cloudflare/worker-template